gnowledge/gnowledge.github.io/projects/gnowsys.md

 ### Features of GNOWSYS

--   A distributed knowledge network.
+-   A distributed graph database.
 -   Metadata can also be added to relations and attributes.
 -   All changes to the data as well as to the metadata of knowledge is tracked.